DHTMLX/docs-suite/docs/dataview/api/dataview_data_config.md

 # data

-@short: specifies an array of data objects to set into the dataview
+@short: Optional.
+Specifies an array of data objects to set into the dataview

 @signature: {'data?: DataCollection<any> | any[];'}